 Russell Cake co-founded 2020 Delivery in 2006 and leads our Strategy practice.

-He combines client service to healthcare organisations with research into healthcare system performance.
+He combines client service to government departments and healthcare organisations with research into healthcare system performance.

 Russell brings 20 years of experience to his work helping healthcare leaders to develop evidence-based responses to the strategic challenges facing the health service.
 He has supported several major system reconfigurations, advising on financial and activity strategy, capital investment, stakeholder engagement, and delivery planning.

 A keen analyst, Russell is widely recognised as providing thought-provoking and considered insights into the healthcare system.
 He has led 2020 Delivery’s work on reconfiguration, including nationwide analyses of activity data, cost data and workforce data to provide quantitative evidence on the financial impacts of reconfiguration, and quantitative evidence on how changes in rotas can contribute to savings.
 As part of this, Russell has developed expertise in rotas and configuration for A&E, acute medicine, obstetrics, paediatrics and emergency surgery.
 He has led 2020 Delivery’s three-year research initiative into emergency pathway performance and winter pressures analysis, which has helped people to understand how the system behaves and how to achieve the best outcomes for patients.
-Most recently he has been studying the drivers of increased mortality in the UK, published on 2020 Delivery’s website here and referenced in The Economist here.
+He has published research on the drivers of increased mortality in the UK, published on 2020 Delivery’s website here and referenced in The Economist here.

 Russell has experience delivering system-level change at the centre of government.
-While working for the Prime Minister’s Delivery Unit, Russell led the unit’s work on the implementation of key financial reforms within the NHS, including the implementation of Payment by Results.
+While working for the Prime Minister’s Delivery Unit (2005-06), Russell led the unit’s work on the implementation of key financial reforms within the NHS, including the implementation of Payment by Results.

 Russell received distinction in his Master of Engineering degree and a starred first Bachelor of Arts at Cambridge University.
-Awarded the Cargill Prize for outstanding performance in Engineering at Cambridge University, he is a Chartered Engineer and Member of the Institution of Mechanical Engineers.
+He is a Chartered Engineer and Member of the Institution of Mechanical Engineers.